Routstr/otrta-client/README.md

 ### Cashu note Management Workflow

 1. **Get initial Cashu note**: Obtain a Cashu note from a Cashu mint
-2. **Make OpenAI API request**: Send Cashu note with your LLM API request
+2. **Make OpenAI API request**: Send the Cashu note in the `X-PAYMENT-SATS` header with your LLM API request
+3. **Process response**: Receive the OpenAI response and check for `X-CHANGE-SATS` header
-3. **Save change Cashu note**: Store the returned change Cashu note from the response
+4. **Save change (if any)**: Store any returned change Cashu note from the `X-CHANGE-SATS` header
-4. **Use for next request**: Use the change Cashu note for subsequent AI service requests
+5. **Use for next request**: Use the change Cashu note in future `X-PAYMENT-SATS` headers for subsequent AI service requests

-This approach allows for efficient micropayments for AI services without losing value on small transactions.
+This approach allows for efficient micropayments for AI services.
+You only receive change when you overpay, preventing waste on small transactions.

 ### Next step